Hukbalahap rebellion: Rebellion

-President Elpidio Quirino (foreground, 3rd from right) receiving Huk leaders at Malacañang Palace.
+President Elpidio Quirino (foreground, 3rd from right) receiving Huk leaders at Malacañang Palace in 1948.
 Among them is Huk Supremo Luis Taruc (foreground, 2nd from left).

 The Huks staged a rebellion against the Roxas presidency within months after the Philippine independence and days after Feleo's murder.
 They retreated to the mountains once more in fear for their lives and renamed themselves Hukbong Magpapalaya ng Bayan (HMB) or People's Liberation Army.
 The government intensified its campaign against the Huks, which caused the rebellion to further escalate.

 President Roxas employed what he termed a "Mailed-Fist Policy" to stop the rebellion.
 It was meant to crush the rebellion in 60 days.
 The Philippine Constabulary (PC) increased its operations against the Huks.
 Roxas viewed the Huks as Communists and saw the need for the group's suppression, including its peasant arm.

 The PKP disowned the HMB, claiming that the rebellion must serve a purpose beyond the interest of self-defense, and the PKP believed that a real revolution must be led by the working class and the labor movement, not the peasants, who they deemed incapable of comprehending the concept of dialectical materialism.

 Roxas overestimated the abilities of his army.
 The Huks had trained in guerrilla warfare against the Japanese occupation, while the Philippine government was yet to establish a competent army.
 The government eventually sought the military aid of the United States.
 The rebellion lasted for years, with huge civilian casualties.

+"Luis M. Taruc, head man of the Huk Guerrillas in the Philippines, who has often been reported dead by Philippine government intelligence, proves it isn't so by posing for a picture reading a Manila newspaper dated July 1.
+He is surrounded by members of his guerrilla band.
+July 12, 1950."